quiltingcode/pp4-craft-cafe/TESTING.md

 - Microsoft Edge
 - Mozilla Firefox

+Testing the social media links on Mozilla Firefox, I realised I had a spelling error in my link to Facebook, so I fixed this.

 I do not have any Apple devices available to carry out testing on a Safari browser.
 Appearance and functionality appear to be consistent throughout all browsers.

 ## Known Bugs